michaellevy/michaellevy.github.io/_posts/blog/2016-04-29-conference-twitter.md

 ## Do happier tweets get retweeted more?

-My guess was that more emotionally-positive tweets (greater emotionalValence scores) would be retweeted more -- people gravitate to happy messages, right? -- but it looks like less tweets with less emotionally content (closer to zero) get retweeted more.
+My guess was that more emotionally-positive tweets (greater emotionalValence scores) would be retweeted more -- people gravitate to happy messages, right? -- but it looks like tweets with less-emotional content (closer to zero valence) get retweeted more.
 I wonder if it's generally true that academics prefer and retweet emotionally neutral messages, and how that compares to the population at large.
 If it is generally true for academics but not others, there's an important science-outreach lesson here.

 {% highlight r %}